BMW motorcycle wheel balance procedure

-|Why balance a BMW motorcycle wheel?
+Is it important to balance a BMW motorcycle wheel?
 Wheel wobbles are often related to wheel balance.
-A properly balanced wheel makes the small shakes go away and the rider will feel more secure at speed.
-An unbalanced wheel may lead to uneven tire wear and/or a crash.
+A properly balanced wheel makes the small shakes go away, and the rider will feel more secure at speed.
+An unbalanced wheel may lead to uneven tire wear or a crash.

 BMW motorcycle wheels

 Since the wheels have bearings already, why not use them to balance the wheel?
 From 1955 to 1985, the BMW motorcycle used tapered roller bearings.
 A roller bearing has more resistance than a ball bearing.
-Our wheel bearings are greased up and that further adds some resistance.
-The seals are rubbing on the axle and that also adds resistance.
+Our wheel bearings are greased up, and that further adds some resistance.
+The seals are rubbing on the axle, and that also adds resistance.
 By this time, there is so much resistance that we aren’t even close to being able to balance them on the existing bearings.
-We just don’t have the sensitivity that is required.
+We don’t have the sensitivity that is required.
 We must use an exterior device (tool) to help reduce the rolling friction.
-Don’t ever think that the many “gimmick” balancers that use the wheels existing bearings will be “good enough” for safety.
+Don’t ever think that the many “gimmick” balancers that use the wheel’s existing bearings will be “good enough” for safety.

 The balancer for a BMW motorcycle wheel

-The balancer supplied by BMW
+The wheel balancer is supplied by BMW.

 See the two cones that center the wheel?
 This balancer needs to be mounted in a vise.
 It is of medium quality.